 - Mike is this to Phoebe, her first love being David.
 Like the Richard/Monica/Chandler triangle, both of them proposed to her at the same time, and she turned David down despite being in love with him for years.

 - And, interestingly enough, Phoebe might have been this for Mike, as it was established that the latter had been married before, and the divorce was harsh enough for him to give up on the institution of marriage until he met Phoebe.

 - Happens to a number of characters in Buffy the Vampire Slayer.
 Usually their second loves don't last either, but that's Joss Whedon for you.

 - According to the Origin graphic novel (the canonical version of The Movie), Buffy's first real love was Pike.
 However, Pike feared that he would get Buffy killed, so he left her.
 Buffy's next serious relationship was Angel.
-She had two more major relationships (Riley and Spike), but even Spike agreed that Buffy and Angel would never stop loving one another.

 - Willow had a serious relationship with Oz for almost two years, until he left because he was afraid the werewolf in him would harm her.
 She later established an even stronger relationship with Tara...
 Until Tara died that is.
 After Tara she got together with Kennedy, though Tara has always been portrayed as her One True Love.

 - Xander's first serious relationship was with Cordelia.
 After they broke up, he entered a relationship with Anya.
 Their relationship officially ended when he left her at the altar, although season seven was largely about them struggling with the fact that they still loved each other.
 Anya's death in the Series Finale was the real end.

 - Although he had been with at least one other girl before starting a relationship with Willow, Oz has said she is the only one he ever loved.
 After their near-two year relationship ended, he fell in love with another werewolf, Bay, with whom he has a son.